 During the periods preceding the fourth quarter of fiscal 2004, we estimated and recorded the royalty revenues earned for sales by certain licensees (the Estimated Licensees) in the quarter in which such sales occurred, but only when reasonable estimates of such amounts could be made.
 Not all royalties earned were recorded based on estimates.
-Starting in the fourth quarter of fiscal 2004, we determined that, due to escalating business trends, we no longer have the ability to reliably estimate royalty revenues from the Estimated Licensees.
-These escalating trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition and increased variability in the integrated circuit and finished product inventories of licensees.
-Starting in the fourth quarter of fiscal 2004, we began recognizing revenues solely based on royalties reported by licensees during the quarter.
-The change in the timing of recognizing royalty revenue was made prospectively and had the initial one-time effect of reducing royalty revenues recorded in the fourth quarter of fiscal 2005.
+Starting in the fourth quarter of fiscal 2004, we determined that, due to escalating and changing business trends, we no longer have the ability to reliably estimate royalty revenues from the Estimated Licensees.
+These escalating and changing trends included the commercial launches and global expansion of WCDMA networks, changes in market share among licensees due to increased global competition, and increased variability in the integrated circuit and finished product inventories of licensees.
+Starting in the fourth quarter of fiscal 2004, we began recognizing royalty revenues solely based on royalties reported by licensees during the quarter.
+The change in the timing of recognizing royalty revenues earned in the second quarter of fiscal 2004.
+Accordingly, we did not estimate royalty revenues earned in the second quarter of fiscal 2005.

 QWI Segment.
-QWI revenues for the first quarter of fiscal 2005 were \$159 million, compared with \$134 million for the first quarter of fiscal 2004.
-Revenues increased primarily due to an \$18 million increase in QIS revenue and a \$9 million increase in QWBS revenue.
-The increase in QIS revenue is primarily attributed to an \$11 million increase in fees related to our expanded BREW customer base and products and an \$8 million increase in QChat revenue resulting from the completion of development commitments and additional license fees under the licensing agreement with Nextel.
-The net increase in QWBS revenue is primarily attributed to a \$7 million increase in equipment revenue and a \$3 million increase in messaging revenue as a result of a larger installed base.
-QWBS shipped approximately 13,300 satellite-based systems and 11,600 terrestrial-based systems during the first quarter of fiscal 2005, compared to approximately 9,700 satellite-based systems and 1,100 terrestrial-based systems in the first quarter of fiscal 2005.
+QWI revenues for the second quarter of fiscal 2005 were \$151 million, compared with \$140 million for the second quarter of fiscal 2004.
+Revenues increased primarily due to an \$8 million increase in QWBS revenue and a \$4 million increase in QIS revenue.
+The increase in QIS revenue is primarily attributed to a \$12 million increase in fees related to our expanded BREW customer base and products, partially offset by a \$6 million decrease in QChat revenue resulting from the completion of development commitments under the licensing agreement with Nextel.
+The increase in QWBS revenue is primarily attributable to a \$4 million increase in equipment revenue, net of a \$6 million decrease in amortization of deferred revenues related to historical equipment sales, and a \$3 million increase in messaging revenue as a result of a larger installed base.
+QWBS shipped approximately 8,800 satellite-based systems and 13,800 terrestrial-based systems during the second quarter of fiscal 2005, compared to approximately 9,400 satellite-based systems and 1,800 terrestrial-based systems in the second quarter of fiscal 2004.